agentauthco/agentauth/packages/agentauth-mcp/README.md

   - `sse-first`: Try SSE, fallback to HTTP
   - `http-only`: HTTP only
   - `sse-only`: SSE only
+- `--allow-http`: Allow HTTP connections (not recommended for production, default: false)
 - `--debug, -d`: Enable debug logging

+⚠️ **Security Note**: HTTPS is enforced by default.
+HTTP connections are only allowed for localhost or when using the `--allow-http` flag.

 **Example MCP Client Configuration:**